Retired detective cleared of shooting his son in self-defense after judge tosses case

 “Any person wrongfully accused is a victim to the system.
 My family and I read the good book every day and put everything in God’s hands.
 Hopefully, moving forward we can all heal.”
 Szymanski said.
 He credits his attorney with helping to get the truth out and the judge for his decision at the preliminary exam.

-Among the evidence presented were polygraph tests both he and a witness passed.
 The Macomb County Sheriff’s Office maintains they conducted a fair and thorough investigation into the incident with 30-year-old Steven Szymanski, which was turned over to the prosecutor.

 Yet, Flood maintains: “It was self-defense within one’s home.
 When you’re under attack with great bodily harm or death, you have the right to defend yourself.”